 The Code applies to all directors, officers, employees, representatives, and contract employees of The Independent Order of Foresters and its subsidiaries worldwide (collectively "Foresters").
-We expect our member leaders, volunteers, service providers, suppliers and independent contractors to adhere to the principles and values described in the Code in their dealings and interactions with Foresters or in relation to any business or activity carried out on our behalf.
+We expect our member leaders, volunteers, service providers, suppliers and independent contractors to demonstrate good character, and to adhere to the principles and values described in the Code in their dealings and interactions with Foresters or in relation to any business or activity carried out on our behalf.

-While the Code outlines our approach to ethical business conduct, it isn't possible to address every possible scenario in one document.
+While the Code outlines our approach to our desired culture and to our ethical business conduct, it isn't possible to address every possible scenario in one document.
 For more guidance, employees can refer to the policies referenced throughout the Code and listed in the last chapter.
 Various local policies and guidelines may also apply.